4x1md/phone_rtty_interface/docs/circuit_description.md

 The DATA connector of Yaesu FT-817 has two data output pins: pin 3 for data rate of 9600 bps with maximum output level of 500 mVpp and pin 4 for data rate of 1200 bps with maximum output level of 300 mVpp.
 The latter is used in most HF communications.

-The output from the transceiver is fed to the circuit through R13 to the R10 trimmer potentiometer which serves for input signal level adjustment.
-Then through R8-C2-C1 it is fed into the base of Q1 (amplifier stage).
+The output from the transceiver is fed to the circuit through R13 to the R10 trimmer potentiometer which adjusts the input signal level.
+Then through R8-C2-C1 network it is fed into the base of Q1 (amplifier stage).
 Collector current of Q1 follows voltage changes on its base and causes voltage changes on the microphone pin of the phone.
 In this mode the circuit emulates an external microphone.

 The amplitude of these changes is about 10-20mV which is enough for the software to decode it.
-At the same time this amplitude is not enough to open D1 and D2.
-It means that no DC bias appears on the base of Q2 and the PTT line of the transceiver is not pulled down.
+At the same time this amplitude is too low to open D1 and D2.
+As a result, no DC bias appears on the base of Q2 and the PTT line of the transceiver is not pulled down.

 ### Transmitting mode

 Pin 4 of the DATA connector is used for feeding the data into the transceiver.
 According to the user manual of Yaesu FT-817, data rate of 1200bps requires input voltage of only 40 mVpp.
-Headphones of a phone or tablet is usually capable to provide more than 1 Vpp which is more than enough.
+Headphones output of a phone or tablet is usually capable to provide more than 1 Vpp which is more than enough.

-In transmitting mode, the headphone output voltage from the phone passes through R1/R2-C2-R9 to R11 which adjusts the transmitted signal amplitude.
-From R11 through R14 the transmitted signal reaches the transceiver input.
+In transmitting mode, the headphone output voltage from the phone passes through R1/R2-C2-R9 network to R11 which adjusts the transmitted signal amplitude.
+From the wiper of R11 the transmitted signal reaches the transceiver input through R14.

-The signal from the phone's output reaches also Q1 base through R1/R2-C1.
-It is amplified and then rectified by voltage doubler C4, D1, D2 into a DC voltage and filtered by C6.
-The voltage on C6 causes current through the base of Q2 while R12 limits the base current.
+The signal from the phone's output also reaches Q1 base through R1/R2-C1.
+It is amplified by Q1, rectified into a DC voltage by voltage doubler C4, D1, D2 and filtered by C6.
+The voltage on C6 causes current flow through R12 and the base of Q2.
+R12 is a current-limiting resistor.

 Collector current of Q2 keys the transceiver by pulling down the PTT line.
-The schematics of FT-817ND show that its PTT line is connected to 5V through a total resistance of 11kOhm.
-It means that the collector current of Q2 should be at least
+The schematics of FT-817ND show that its PTT line is connected to 5V through a resistors network with the total resistance of 11kOhm.
+Thus the collector current of Q2 should be

 ```5 V / 11 kOhm = 0.45 mA```

-The datasheet of 2N2222 states that DC current gain hFE will be 35 in the worst case.
-It requires base current to be
+The datasheet of 2N2222 states that DC current gain h<sub>FE</sub> will be 35 in the worst case.
+It yields the minimum base current of

 ```0.45 mA / 35 = 0.012 mA = 12 uA```

-As will be shown later, base current is much higher.
+As will be shown later, this current is much higher.

 ### Microphone input

-Samsung Galaxy S7 provides 2.8VDC on the microphone input when it is open-circuited and 1.2mA when short-circuited.
+Samsung Galaxy S7 provides 2.8VDC on the microphone input when it is open-circuited and 1.2mA short-circuited.
 Thus 1.2mA is the maximum current that the discussed circut will be able to draw from the phone.

-With the discussed circuit the voltage drops to 2.0V.
-The collector voltage of Q1 is 0.86V resulting in total current drawn by the circuit of
+With the circuit is connected to the phone, the voltage drops to 2.0V.
+The collector voltage of Q1 is 0.86V and the total current drawn by the circuit is

 ```(2.0 V - 0.86 V) / 3.3 kOhm = 0.35 mA```

-When the collector resistor R6 is replaced with 2.2kOhm, the voltage on the microphone pin becomes 1.87V and the collector voltage increases to 0.93V.
-This results in collector current of
+When the collector resistor R6 is replaced with 2.2kOhm, the voltage on the microphone pin decreases to 1.87V and the collector voltage increases to 0.93V.
+The collector current becomes

 ```(1.87 V - 0.93 V) / 2.2 kOhm = 0.43 mA```